 From the wild, endless coastlines, wind through golden fields dotted with cork trees until you reach the border with Spain.
 By the sea expect quieter beaches and good surf.
 Inland expect small fortified medieval towns and some of the best food around.
 Don’t skip trying porco preto.
 It’s meat from the special acorn-fed black Iberican pigs.

-Explore rich roots dating back to roman times and history books filled with kings, queens and conquests.
+Explore Évora’s rich roots dating back to Roman times and history books filled with kings, queens and conquests.

-From Comport to Aljezur, seek out sun, surf and sand along the golden coastline south of Lisbon.
+From Comporta to Aljezur, seek out sun, surf and sand along the golden and wild coastline south of Lisbon.

-These historic towns are more than the perfect halfway point to Seville.
+These two curious, historic towns are more than the perfect halfway point to Seville.

 The Alentejo definitely has a soft spot in my heart for not only the landscapes but the food.
 Black Iberican pigs roam in fields under cork trees feeding on acorns before they become prized presunto ham.
 What happens to the rest of the pig?
 Well, look in restaurants for fatty cuts of delicious porco preto on the grill.